runspired/warp-drive/README.md

 ### Relationships

-Ember-orm relied on a more verbose pattern of defining relationships in order to be able to best determine what kind of link to create between the involved records.
+Warp Drive relies on a more verbose pattern of defining relationships in order to be able to best determine what kind of link to create between the involved records.